Dan Ticktum: Personal life

-Ticktum has gained a following of over twelve thousand followers on streaming-platform Twitch, where he plays Call of Duty.
+Ticktum has gained a following of over twelve thousand followers on streaming-platform Twitch (as of May 2025), where he plays Call of Duty.

-He is well-known for his outspoken, blunt and occasionally discourteous nature, which mostly stands out in interviews and team radio messages and has earned him a controversial reputation.
+He is well known for his outspoken, blunt and occasionally discourteous nature, which mostly stands out in interviews and team radio messages and has earned him a controversial reputation.
+During his successful fourth season in Formula E, Ticktum was described as having become more composed and refined character, partly down to working with mental optimisation coach Gerry Convy.